AleRabo/Better-RP/README.md

 # Better RP
-This exiled plugin includes useful features that can improve the RP server experience.
+This exiled plugin includes useful features that can improve the RP server experience. (the scp cuffing don't work if the target scp have a subclass)

 Some cool features of this plugin: